Hars15kth/--qml-cybersecurity-hybrid---/README.md

-You’re right.
-Here is the complete README as one continuous block of GitHub-ready Markdown, with no outer code cell.

 # Hilbert-Space Intrusion Classification on UNSW-NB15

 A mathematically structured intrusion-detection pipeline that maps network telemetry into a compact nonlinear representation before classification.
 The system applies parameterised rotation operators, coupled feature interactions, observable projection, and lightweight PyTorch decision heads under leakage-safe experimental controls.